UFC 91: Couture vs Lesnar: Predictions & Analysis

 A few statistical edges stand out.
 Gonzaga throws significantly more leather — a 1.9 sig. strike per minute gap.
 Gonzaga is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Hendricks has tighter striking defense, making opponents miss more often.

 The Pick: Gabriel Gonzaga over Josh Hendricks.
-The model is firm on this one: Gonzaga at 77%.
+We're leaning Gonzaga here at 74%, a solid but not overwhelming edge.

 Demian Maia vs Nate Quarry